Ghanaians are yearning for the peace and stability Atta-Mills stood for - Mahama

 Speaking at the commemoration of the death of Prof. Mills, he said he will bring back the governance style of his former boss should he win the 2020 general elections.

-John Mahama thus reiterated his promise to continue the legacy of the late Professor John Evans Atta Mills.
+John Mahama thus reiterated his promise to continue the legacy of the late professor Evans Atta Mills.

-Today marks exactly 8 years since the passing of the late former president Professor John Evans Atta Mills.
+Today marks exactly 8 years since the passing of the late former president Prof. John Evans Atta Mills.

-The (NDC), friends, family members and sympathizers gathered at the Asomdwe Park to mark his remembrance anniversary.
+The (NDC), friends, family members and sympathisers gathered at the Asomdwe Park to mark his remembrance anniversary.

 Disclaimer